 While any environmental organization will do, this year we're joining in Columbia's fight to protect our forests by donating to Conservation International.
 Columbia has set their own goal of helping to protect 1.7 million trees by 2027—let's make that one, two, three-plus trees more by donating here.

 "Earthing" is the practice of walking or standing barefoot on the Earth in order to connect to its innate healing energies.
 According to NASA, the Earth has its own frequency of about 8 hertz, caused by the electric currents of lightning interacting with the Earth's atmosphere.
-Connecting to this frequency has been shown to ease pain and inflammation, lessen cardiovascular risks, boost mood, and lower blood pressure.
+Connecting to this frequency has been shown to ease pain and inflammation5, lessen cardiovascular risks, boost mood6, and lower blood pressure7.

 For the Earth: Plant a tree.

 Conserving our forests is priority No. 1, but planting a tree is another important step in the right direction.
 Not only do trees convert carbon dioxide into oxygen so that we can breathe, but they also help to prevent climate change and provide a net cooling effect, per tree, equivalent to 10 room-size air conditioners operating for 20 hours a day.

 Hiking is a great way to get in some exercise while simultaneously connecting with nature and disconnecting from technology.
 Make it a social affair by calling up some friends and planning a trip out to a local park.
 You might even stumble upon some of the other outdoor attractions our national parks have to offer.